Chapter OverviewSkills and Capability

 Another important intangible asset is the accumulated knowledge generated from research activity.
 The higher education sector has historically been the largest employer of research personnel in Australia, and in recent years, the higher education research workforce increased substantially.
 By contrast, Australia's business and government sectors have both cut back dramatically on the number of researchers employed in recent times.
 Finally, management capability is equally as important.
 Recent Australian evidence suggests that management capability is positively associated with labour productivity, higher levels of innovation and more engagement in collaboration.

-Moran, Balaguer, Majeed, Agarwal, Bajada and Brown (2018) Strategic management in Australian firms.
-Department of Industry, Innovation and Science's Office of the Chief Economist working paper
+Moran I, Balaguer A, Majeed O, Agarwal R, Bajada C and Brown P J (2018) Strategic management in Australian firms, Department of Industry, Innovation and Science, Office of the Chief Economist working paper